Serving All of Georgia, Florida, & Texas

 Seeking Restitution From Your Bus Accident

 If you or someone you love has been injured in a bus accident, then you know the heavy toll that it can take.
 The financial burden, especially when the injuries are significant, can weigh on victims and their families.
 The psychological costs also are a lot to manage.
 Victims of these accidents deserve compensation for these issues.
-A Savannah bus accident attorney can help you seek that restitution.
+A Savannah bus accident lawyer can help you seek that restitution.

 At Merritt & Merritt Law Firm, we’ve been helping victims of accidents, including bus accidents, for over four decades.
 We have experience in reaching fair and full settlements for our clients, and we have successfully won their restitution in court.
 Our clients can count on that knowledge and experience in addition to our determination to seek justice for their injuries.
 If you’ve been in a Savannah bus accident and are ready to discuss your options, contact our offices today.